-While the standards of healthcare in the Channel Islands are good, expats should be aware that costs can be high.
+While the standard of healthcare in the Channel Islands is good, expats should be aware that costs can be high.
 For most new arrivals, medical insurance is essential, at least initially.

 The two bailiwicks have their own separate healthcare systems.
 Though the Channel Islands have links to the UK, their healthcare is not part of the NHS.
 It is also important to note that EU nationals will not be able to use their European Health Insurance Card (EHIC) on either island.

 While Jersey has reciprocal health agreements with select countries, most expats will have to cover their own medical expenses or take out private health insurance.
 Emergency treatment is, however, free for everyone.

 Once an expat has been resident in the bailiwick of Jersey for six months and has made the required social services contributions, they become eligible for a Social Security Health Card.
 Holders of this card have access to discounted GP consultations.
 If the GP prescribes any medication, it's provided free of charge.

 Thanks to a reciprocal agreement between Jersey and France, French citizens are eligible for the Social Security Health Card right away and aren't required to observe the six-month waiting period.
 Jersey also has reciprocal healthcare agreements with a number of other countries, including the UK, Australia and New Zealand, among a few others.
 However, only short-term visitors can take advantage of these, meaning they aren't of much use to expats moving to Jersey for the long term.

 In Jersey, emergency care is provided free to anyone who needs it.
 Non-residents will need to pay for all non-emergency services and care.
 This includes any treatments outside the public emergency departments as well as post-emergency evacuation and repatriation costs.